 The Vassar College Exploring Transfer Program

-For twenty-six years the Exploring Transfer (ET) program at Vassar College has successfully introduced community college students to the possibilities of transfer to a wide range of four-year colleges and universities.
+For twenty-seven years the Exploring Transfer (ET) program at Vassar College has successfully introduced community college students to the possibilities of transfer to a wide range of four-year colleges and universities.
 ET students, all of whom are drawn from populations underrepresented in higher education and all of whom are first generation to college, have gone on to complete bachelor's degrees at most of the units of the State University of New York and the City University of New York; ET have also transferred and flourished at private selective universities such as Yale and Columbia and colleges such as Smith, Middlebury and, of course, Vassar.

 We believe that of the 950 students who have participated in Exploring Transfer over the last fifteen years, over 80% have transferred to four-year institutions, 99 to Vassar College.
 At least eight ET participants have gone on to Ph.D. programs, one is a practicing physician and many are lawyers and public school teachers.